 A review by the US National Academies of Sciences, Engineering and Medicine concluded:

-Numerous studies have also shown substantial reductions in biomarkers (toxins in the blood, saliva and urine) of tobacco smokers who have switched to vaping.
+Numerous studies have also shown substantial reductions in biomarkers of exposure (toxins in the blood, saliva or urine of users) and biomarkers of potential harm (signs of damage to the body) in tobacco smokers who have switched to vaping.

 “Although it is not possible to precisely quantify the long-term health risks associated with e-cigarettes, the available data suggest that they are unlikely to exceed 5% of those associated with smoked tobacco products, and may well be substantially lower than this figure”

 Of course, the exact figure doesn’t really matter, but saying the risk of vaping is probably less than 5% of smoking helps to communicate a ballpark for the level of risk so smokers can make an informed choice.
 Just saying vaping is ‘less harmful’ is too vague.
 That could be 30%, 60%, or maybe even 99% less harmful.

 The ”95% safer” figure is based on the following evidence